A Day in the Life: Hands-On Nature Study at the Creek

 One afternoon, we printed out pages with several observation prompts from the guide and took a walk along the creek.
 We used the compass on my phone to determine which way the water was flowing and examined the sediments and stones, in various stages of erosion, that had been deposited at a place where the creek bends sharply.

-We pointed out debris that had washed up onto the bank and marveled over exposed tree roots along a particularly eroded spot.
-We also went through a list of “signs of a healthy creek” and made the discovery that our little section of the creek seemed to be in very good shape.
+We pointed out debris that had washed onto the bank and marveled over exposed tree roots along a particularly eroded spot.
+We also reviewed a list of “signs of a healthy creek” and discovered that our little section of the creek seemed to be in very good shape.

-After bolstering some courage, my oldest tried her hand at peeking under rocks but found very little.
+After bolstering some courage, my oldest tried peeking under rocks but found very little.
 I suspect it was still a bit too chilly for most critters.

 Week Three: Peeking Under the Surface

-We ran down to the creek, took off our shoes, and rolled up our pants.
+We ran to the creek, removed our shoes, and rolled up our pants.
 The water was cold, but the mud felt glorious between our toes.
 I showed the girls how to set the gerbil carrier into the water and bend over the top to see what was under the surface.
 They loved it!

 Week Four: Erosion Demonstration, Tracing the Path, and Creek Food Chains